Resource Center

 • Advance notice and minimum wage.
 Employees must be informed of the travel rate in advance, and this rate cannot fall below the minimum wage.

-To better explain the issue, let’s discuss a couple of examples in which employees are entitled to travel time pay under California law:
+Let’s look at a few real-world scenarios when employees are entitled to travel time pay under California law:

-• If your employees are making trips during work hours for business-related tasks — for instance, shuttling between different office locations or running errands for supplies, those hours are generally compensable.
+• If your employees are making trips during work hours completing business-related tasks — for instance, traveling between different office locations or running errands for supplies, those hours are generally compensable.

 • If employees are required to stay overnight for business purposes, the rules become more complex.
-Generally speaking, the time spent traveling during regular working hours is compensable.
-However, the same doesn’t apply to the time at the destination unless it’s spent working.
+Any time spent traveling during regular working hours is compensable, but travel time at the destination is not eligible for travel pay unless it’s spent working.

 • If travel is a central part of the employee’s job (think sales representatives or delivery drivers), almost all the time spent traveling during work hours is compensable, including wait time at airports or other transit hubs.

-Understanding the fine line between commute time and work-related travel is critical to avoiding legal complications.
+Understanding the difference between commute time and work-related travel is important if you want to avoid legal complications.

-Your employees’ normal commute to and from the regular worksite is generally off your tab.
-In other words, you’re not required to reimburse your employees for the time they spend commuting between their homes and their regular worksites.
+You’re not required to reimburse your employees for the time they spend commuting to and from their regular worksites.

 However, certain situations turn the usual commute into compensable work time.

 • Employer-provided transportation.
-If an employee must come to a determined place and use the employer’s transportation to and from the worksite, that travel time is compensable under California law.
+If an employee must come to the main office to use the work truck each morning and then travel to their regular worksite, that travel time is compensable under California law.

 • Restrictions on personal transportation.
-If employees aren’t allowed to use their own transportation and must use the employer’s, then the time is also considered work time that must be compensated.
+If employees aren’t allowed to use their own transportation during work hours and must use company vehicles, then travel time is also considered work time that must be compensated.

 The Morillion v.
-Royal Packing Co. case is crucial for understanding the travel time pay in California.
-The court held that the employees who had to travel on the employer-provided buses were entitled to compensation for their travel time since they were subject to the employer’s control and could not use that time for their own purposes.
-This case has important implications for defining what constitutes compensable work hours under the law.
+Royal Packing Co. case is an important legal ruling concerning travel time pay in California.
+The court determined that the employees who had to travel on employer-provided buses were entitled to compensation for their travel time since they were subject to the employer’s control and could not use that time for their own purposes.
+This case has important implications for defining what constitutes compensable work hours under California law.

 Travel Time Pay and Mileage Reimbursement in California

-If an employee’s job description requires using their personal vehicle for work-related activities, according to the California Labor Code Section 2802, employers have to reimburse them.
-This is not just for fuel expenses but also includes factors like vehicle wear and tear.
+If an employee’s job description requires using their personal vehicle for work-related activities, according to California Labor Code Section 2802, employers have to reimburse them, not only for fuel expenses but also vehicle wear and tear.

 Although many employers rely on the IRS standard mileage rate for calculating reimbursements, it’s important to note that this is not a one-size-fits-all solution.

-If an employee can prove that their actual expenses have exceeded this rate, you must cover the difference.
+If an employee can prove that their actual expenses have exceeded the standard mileage rate, you must cover the difference.
+Failing to reimburse employees can result in costly wage and hour lawsuits.

-A reliable mileage tracking solution, such as Timeero, can help you accurately track and adequately reimburse your employees for business mileage.
+A reliable mileage tracking solution such as Timeero, can help you accurately track and reimburse your employees for business mileage.

 Legal Must-Dos and Best Practices for California Employers